 Happy belated mother’s day!

-Anyway, on mothers day, Cart and I has been spending afternoon in Eur.
+Anyway, on mothers day, Cart and I have been spending afternoon in Eur.
 We’ve been spending time here for a couple of weeks now.

-Eur is a very interesting place.
+Eur, pronounced as Eh-oor, is a very interesting place.
 It was started by Benito Mussolini to celebrate the 20 years of facism.
-The exhibition never took place due to world war two, but nevertheless, it was completed in the 60′s to what we have today.
+The exhibition never took place due to world war two, but nevertheless, it was completed in the 60s to what we have today.

-This is a church at the end of Viale Europa.
-Sometimes there would be a fair at these steps.
+This is a church at the end of Viale Europa where sometimes there are fairs at these steps.
 Just last week there were people selling pots of beautiful different coloured roses here.
-And by the way, with it being spring season now, roses are starting to bloom beautifully.
-Which would be a fantastic time to start going to the rose gardens in Circo Massimo.
+And with it being spring season at this point of writing, roses are starting to bloom beautifully at the steps towards the entrance of the church.

-Not too far away, there is a big lake which is called the Parco Laghetto where Cart and I have been Eur Laghetto to do some exercises, courtesy of Roma 12 which is hosting this free for all event every Sunday till the end of June.
+Not too far away, there is a big lake which is called the Parco Laghetto where Cart and I have been Eur Laghetto to do some exercises, courtesy of Roma 12 which has been hosting this free for all event every Sunday till the end of June.

-There isnt a lot of people participating so far, but I’ve been telling almost everyone I know in Rome, and hopefully there will be more in due time
+There wasn’t a lot of people participating so far, but I’ve been telling almost everyone I know in Rome, and hopefully there will be more in due time.

-We then walked to a corner where we found this :
+We then walked to a corner where we found this sign.

 Not too far away, there is a bridge where there will usually be a man doing a puppet show or a street vendor, selling trinkets like toys and such.